tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LP-03-Ins_Trading_Signals.md

   ![exit](Images/exit.png)

-* The coordinates at which entry (buy) and exit (sell) orders should be made can be visualized using Matplotlib.
-The `figure` object handles the figure layout and size and the `axes` object handles plotting coordinates on the x and y axes.
-In this example, coordinates are plotted with green `^` and red `v` marker symbols.
+* The coordinates for entry (buy) and exit (sell) orders can be visualized using Matplotlib.
+The `figure` object handles the figure layout and size.
+The `axes` object handles plotting coordinates on the x and y axes.
+In this example, coordinates are plotted with green `^` and red `v` marker symbols to visualize entry and exit positions.

     ```python
     # Set the figure and axes